dd1947in/project_getting_and_cleaning_data/README.md

 ## API Reference

-This project uses the following APIs for various steps in the project. download.file()<br>
+This project uses the following APIs for various steps in the project.<br>
+download.file()<br>
 unzip()<br>
 paste()<br>